Siemens Avenio: Budapest

 The city transport company of Budapest ordered 40 Combino Supra Budapest NF 12B units for the city's tram network.
 The six-module trams (three units of two sections) are 53.99 meters long, exceeded only by the 59.4 m CarGoTrams in Dresden, thus making them the longest passenger trams in the world at the time of their introduction.
 (In 2016 56 meters long CAF Urbos 3 trams entered service in Budapest.)
 The first two units were delivered on March 14, 2006, and the rest was delivered by the summer of 2007.

 In the summer of 2006 problems arose.
-On August 1, 2006 Budapest mayor Gábor Demszky ordered all six trams to be withdrawn from service until technical problems were cleared up.
+On August 1, 2006 Budapest mayor Gábor Demszky ordered all six trams to be withdrawn from service until technical problems were rectified.
 There were problems with the doors, caused by sensitive fail-safe systems that brought trams to a halt for reasons including luggage or the odd leg getting stuck in a door.
 Siemens AG reportedly admitted the door problem to be a "design fault".

 Another problem was the overhead wires, rebuilt in April and June for the new trams.
 This was done in a hurry and of poor quality, causing the Ganz trams still running to have problems with their pantographs.
-On July 15 one traction mast fell to the road on the Margaret Bridge, causing tram services to be suspended between Jászai Mari tér and Moszkva tér till July 25.
+On July 15 one catenary mast fell to the road on Margaret Bridge, causing tram services to be suspended between Jászai Mari tér and Moszkva tér till July 25.
 In the last week of August the overhead was adjusted to prevent new problems from occurring.

 The teething problems were eventually sorted out, and all 40 trams were in regular service by the summer of 2007.
-But Siemens realises further improvements in the ventilation (the vehicles were ordered without air conditioning), and door closing signals will be changed, after inhabitants of the streets passed complained that they are too loud by night.
+But Siemens realises further improvements in the ventilation (the vehicles were ordered without air conditioning, and later retrofitted), and door closing signals will be changed, after inhabitants of the streets passed complained that they are too loud by night.